Skip to main content

 Kavaklıdere Ballroom

-Critical Minerals Geopolitics and Financing — Who is Funding the Future in the Tethyan Belt?
+Critical Minerals Geopolitics and Financing — Who is Funding the Future in the Tethyan Mineral Belt?

 China currently imports approximately 70% of Central Asia’s critical raw materials and manages 25 active projects in the region — five times the number operated by European firms.
 This session examines the competitive dynamics between Chinese, Western and Middle Eastern capital in the region, the impact of US/UK/EU critical minerals diplomacy, and how host governments are navigating multi-vector strategies to extract maximum value from the global mineral race.